DivyaTejaVenkat29/Fashion-Recommendation-System/README.md

 ## Conclusion

 The Fashion Recommendation System effectively uses image processing and machine learning techniques to recommend fashion items.
-By leveraging the pre-trained ResNet50 neural network for feature extraction and cosine similarity for similarity measurement, the system offers accurate and relevant recommendations, demonstrating the potential for improving online shopping experiences.
+By leveraging the pre-trained ResNet50 neural network for feature extraction and k-nearest neighbors algorithm for similarity measurement, the system offers accurate and relevant recommendations, demonstrating the potential for improving online shopping experiences.

 ## License
   This project is licensed under the MIT License.